The Fault In Our Stars

 Let's get it out of the way:

-> Astrology has nothing to do with God, even though both might be sold at the same shops nowadays.
+Astrology has nothing to do with God, even though both - astrology and God - might be sold side-by-side nowadays.

 Hindu astrology depends on the 28 Nakshatras, or the lunar constellations – which define a major aspect of astrology.
 Except, there is a major flaw.
 These concepts were formulated in a time when people didn't even know that the constellations are an arrangement of individual stars as visible from their location on earth, and not entities in themselves.
 The constellations aren't the same even across the two hemispheres.
 Essentially, it is the outcome of an ancient connect-the-dots game that people played when watching stars at night.
 That is not very different from seeing faces in the clouds.
 Our brains are wired to find identifiable patterns, especially in abstract formations.
 How many times have you imagined seeing a human, animal or ghost in the dark?